bustle/sammie/README.md

 sammie deploy
 ```

-This will initialize a basic SAM template, deploy it to a development environment, and direct you to your app served over https!
+This will generate a basic serverless application, deploy it to a development environment, and direct you to your app served over https!

 ### Commands

-#### init - Generates a SAM template & lambda function
+#### init - Generates a serverless application including a SAM template & lambda function

 `sammie init <name>`
 _Options:_